Inclusive Leadership Programme

 The ILP is informed by the Catalyst report ‘Getting real about inclusive leadership’ and recommendations from large-scale pieces of work by Oxford academics including Finding a Balance and Breaking Barriers which influence our thinking on what it takes to be an inclusive leader.

 The ILP is a commitment of approximately 5 days, plus an online 1-2-1 induction meeting and 360-feedback debrief.
 Currently all sessions are in person and will be held at the Old Fire Station on George Street.
-We are proud to support the Fire Station and the Damascus Rose Kitchen, they are incredible charitable and social enterprises that model inclusive values.
+We are proud to support the Fire Station and the Damascus Rose Kitchen who are charitable and social enterprises that model inclusive values.

 Peer network